seanox/virtual-environment/README.md

 currently the focus of the project.
 So the software has to be set up manually in the virtual environment, but that's easy because it's a normal drive.__

-From my own experience from large companies with strict use of BitLocker, this is also supported :-)
+Since in large companies the strict use of BitLocker is often required, this is also supported.

 __What is the difference with PortableApps.com or portapps.io?__